Dr Sarah Richards

 • Anna Max, thesis focus: A critical comparative analysis of the accountability discourse in early years education in England and Finland

-• Kate Sida-Nicholls, thesis focus: An ethnography of newly qualified teachers
+• Kate Sida-Nicholls, thesis focus: A critical exploration of newly qualified teachers

 Richards, S., Clark, J., and Boggis, A., (2015) ‘Ethical Research with Children: Untold Narratives and Taboos’ Palgrave